UVVM/UVVM/doc/source/vip_scoreboard.rst

 The scoreboard can be used with a single instance or with multiple instances.
 An instance is a separate queue with its own statistics.
 When multiple instances are used, the methods are called with the instance parameter.
 When only using a single scoreboard instance, the instance parameter may be omitted if that instance index is 1.
 Multiple instances are typically used when multiple scoreboards with the same data types are needed.
-Note that scoreboard instance numbering is in the range of 0 to N, with 1 as default.
+Note that scoreboard instance numbering is in the range of 0 to C_MAX_SB_INSTANCE_IDX (defined in adaptations_pkg), with instance 1 as default.

 All parameters in brackets are optional.
 No optional parameter can be used without using the preceding optional parameter, with the exception of the instance parameter.